I’m constantly amazed at some people’s lack of ability to show up in business

-Besides the beautiful portfolios, almost all six designers have one thing in common: they haven’t shown up.
+I reached out to six designers*** and besides the beautiful portfolios, all six designers had one thing in common: they didn’t show up.

 One designer wrote back to my initial outreach within 24 hours.
 Awesome!
 I love quick communication, although it’s not a must as I embrace the need for work-life balance.
 We set up a Skype call a few days after the initial email reply.
 Can you see where this is going?
 I logged in to Skype 30 minutes early because if you’re not early, you’re late (thanks, high school basketball coach!).
 I sent the designer a message that I was ready whenever he was, but no rush as I knew I was early.
 15 minutes passed.
 I could see a green icon next to his name saying he was online.
 35 minutes passed.
 He was now late (and, per my high school coach, should be running extra laps).
 I sent a friendly nudge of a message: “You still good to chat?”
 No reply.
 I waited another 15 minutes and begrudgingly signed out of Skype to fire off a friendlier email than I would have liked: “Hey man, looks like today’s call time didn’t work out?
 Can we reschedule?”
 A day later, he replied, and we set up another call.
 I hopped on Skype.
 He was online.
 Again, he didn’t show up at the agreed-upon time.
 Four hours after the scheduled call, he sent a message: “Ready to chat?”
 To be clear, there was no timezone scheduling error—that I made sure of early on.
 No, man, I’m not ready to chat, and I won’t be giving you our hard-earned money for your work.

 I completely understand that schedules and priorities can change, but with a lack of any communication to cancel our calls, these designers are creating a bad experience that will hurt their reputation and brand.
-And it’s actually not that hard to just show up in a few different ways…
+These are the exact things that causes businesses to fail.

 First: Just show the hell up